kolowy/kolowy/README.md

 - 👀 I’m interested in programation

-- 🌱 I’m currently learning JavaScript and IA
+- 🌱 I’m currently learning JavaScript, java and IA

 - 💬 Ask me about Javascript, HTML and CSS